 PERMANENT DISTURBANCE - A material, enduring change in the topography, landscape, or structure that occurs as part of a development or redevelopment activity.
-"Permanent disturbance" includes construction or installation of any material that will result in lot coverage, construction of a deck, except under §B (18-2) (b) (iii) of this regulation, grading, and except under §B (18-2) (b) (ii) of this regulation, clearing of a tree, forest, or developed woodland.
+"Permanent disturbance" includes construction or installation of any material that will result in lot coverage, construction of a deck, except under B(18-2) (b) (iii) of this regulation, grading, except under B(18-2) (b) (ii) of this regulation, clearing of a tree, forest, or developed woodland; and a septic system in a forest or developed woodland on a lot created before local program approval, if clearing is required.
 Permanent disturbance does not include a septic system on a lot created before local program approval if the septic system is located in existing grass or clearing is not required.